-The LUXEON HL2X emitter consists of an InGaN (indium gallium nitride) LED chip mounted onto a ceramic substrate.
+The LUXEON HL2X-V emitter consists of an InGaN (indium gallium nitride) LED chip mounted onto a ceramic substrate.
 The ceramic substrate provides mechanical support and thermally connects the LED die to a thermal pad on the bottom of the substrate.
 An electrical interconnect layer connects the LED chip to a cathode and anode on the bottom of the ceramic substrate.
 The ceramic substrate is overmolded with a silicone dome.

-Each LUXEON HL2X emitter includes a transient voltage suppressor (TVS) chip to protect the emitter against electrostatic discharge (ESD).
+Each LUXEON HL2X-V emitter includes a transient voltage suppressor (TVS) chip to protect the emitter against electrostatic discharge (ESD).

-The bottom of the LUXEON HL2X emitter (see Figure 1) contains three metallization pads, a large thermal pad in the center (electrically isolated), an anode and a cathode.
-All the pads are gold plated.
-The semi-circle cut out on the thermal pad is the cathode pad reference marker to aid in identifying the cathode pad.
+The bottom of the LUXEON HL2X-V emitter (see Figure 1) contains three metallization pads, a large thermal pad in the center (electrically isolated), an anode and a cathode.
+The V-shape cut out on the cathode pad is the cathode pad reference marker to aid in identifying the cathode pad.
 From the top view, there are two chamfer lines (see Figure 1) to indicate package orientation with respect to the cathode pad.

 Figure 1.
-Bottom view (left) and top view (right) of the LUXEON HL2X LED.
+Bottom view (left) and top view (right) of the LUXEON HL2X-V LED.